 Whether it’s the family you’re given or the family you find, we all need a support network.
-No one knows this better than Leatherface, a man who simply never would have reached his great level of success without putting trust and reliance in his family to support him and build him up.
+No one knows this better than Leatherface, a man who would never have achieved all he did without the love and support of his family building him up.

 11. Albert Wesker – Prepare, adapt, make your own path

 When you want to make real progress, you must be flexible, ready to adapt, and willing to take an abnormal path to your goal.
 Wesker should inspire all who wish to advance their careers by changing roles, taking on branching opportunities, and paving their way to the top.

 But… even when trying to evolve yourself, you don’t need to literally alter your genetics.
 It’s just a symbolic expression.

 Admittedly, some of the tips up to this point have been a bit tongue-in-cheek.
 However, this one is an actual theme that appears consistently throughout the Saw film franchise.
 Jigsaw is an ardent evangelist of his belief that life’s most difficult situations create massive opportunities for personal growth.
 What doesn’t horrifically kill you can only make you horrifically stronger.